MA Ethnographic & Documentary Film (Practical)

 Students will produce three documentary films in various modes to build a diverse portfolio of work before producing a graduation film of 15-25 minutes in length.

-There are a choice of five studios offered by the MA in Ethnographic and Documentary Film Practice: ‘Experimental & Cinematic Non-Fiction’, ‘Documentary for Broadcast & Beyond’, ‘Cinematic Documentary Storytelling’ and ‘UCL 360: Immersive Factual Storytelling (VR/AR)’.
+There are a choice of five studios offered by the MA in Ethnographic and Documentary Film Practice: ‘Experimental & Cinematic Non-Fiction’, ‘Documentary for Broadcast & Beyond’, ‘Cinematic Documentary Storytelling’, ‘UCL 360: Immersive Factual Storytelling (VR/AR)’ and ‘Narratives in Non-Fiction’.

-Studios 1, 2 and 3 are taught by Lasse Johansson, James Price, Lucy Sandys-Winsch, and Dieter Deswarte, along with Senior Tutors Sandhya Suri, Dylan Howitt and Richard Alywn.
-Studio 4 is led by Dinah Lammiman (BBC) and Jayisha Patel (Notes to my Father), with the assistance of their interdisciplinary team (Rafael Kino, Anatole Sloan, Jeremiah Ambrose and Axel Drioli).
-Our newest studio, Studio 4 is led by Edward Lawrenson.
+Studios 1, 2 and 3 are taught by Lasse Johansson, James Price, Lucy Sandys-Winsch, Dieter Deswarte, Bonnie-Rae Brickman, Ariadna Fatjó-Vilas and Mike Ho, along with Senior Tutors Sandhya Suri, Dylan Howitt and Richard Alywn.
+Studio 4 is led by Dinah Lammiman (BBC) and Jayisha Patel (Notes to my Father), with the assistance of their interdisciplinary team (Rafael Lino, Anatole Sloan, Jeremiah Ambrose and Axel Drioli).
+Our newest studio, Studio 5 is led by Edward Lawrenson, with Juan Soto and Sophie Fiennes.

 Every student is assigned a personal mentor to guide them through the conception, production and completion of their final graduation film.
-This year’s mentors include Penny Woolcock, Richard Alwyn, Sophie Fiennes, Xiaolu Guo and Grant Gee.
+This year’s mentors include Kim Longinotto, Richard Alwyn, Sophie Fiennes, Riete Oord Xiaolu Guo and Grant Gee.

 Students will have their own camera equipment provided throughout as well as access to three dedicated Mac Editing suites and one PC suite (for the VR studio).